12 Best Squat Rack Exercises You Should Try

 Over the decades, a number of gym stereotypes have emerged.
 One of them is the guy who does his curls in the squat rack.
 This guy is an insecure try-hard who wants to train with the big boys but doesn’t have the body or experience to make it happen.

 You do not want to be that guy.
 The barbell curl should be performed in the part of the gym where the fixed barbells and dumbbells reside.
-There is absolutely no benefit to doing it inside a squat rack.
+There is absolutely no benefit to doing it inside a rack.
 The safety features of the rack are not going to benefit you on this exercise, so all you’re going to achieve is to annoy the heavy rack users, which is not a good idea!

 Resistance Band Exercises

 There are plenty of places in the gym to attach your resistance or power bands.
-Do not tie up the squat rack by doing band exercises that don’t require the unique safety features of the squat rack.

 Upright Rows